-- 1. Dudek recommends regular follow-up herbicide treatment and/or physical removal of target non-native invasive species which may resprout within the in-channel and out-of-channel mitigation areas. - 2.
-Dudek recommends regular periodic trash removal within the mitigation sites.
+- The Project Biologist Team recommends regular follow-up herbicide treatment and/or physical removal of target non-native invasive species which may resprout within the inchannel and out-of-channel mitigation areas.
+Herbicide treatments alone while plants are small are the preferred approach, in order to avoid biomass removal due to presence of PSHB within the vicinity of the project. - 2.
+The Project Biologist Team recommends regular periodic trash removal within the mitigation sites. - 3.
+The Project Biologist Team recommends monitoring the site for signs of PSHB/ FD impact on willows and other native riparian species throughout the sites.